Monika-81/wanderlust-p5/README.md

 ### Wireframes

-The wireframes for the project is very basic to get the feeling where I wanted the project to go, but over all the choices of the design grew with the development.
+The wireframes for the project is very basic to get the feeling where I wanted the project to go, but over all the choices of the visual design grew with the development.

 <br>